Skip to main content

 Specific_resistance_fromula.PNG

-As in the above formula, there are 3 factors that determine cable resistance.
+As in the above formula, three factors determine cable resistance.
 Namely:

 • The electrical resistance of the material used.